RevenueHunt/docs/docs/how-to-guides/integrate-facebook-pixel.md

 If you don't have a Pixel yet, set one up following Facebook's guide.
 Once created, integrate it with your quiz:

-1. Go to the **Connect** tab within your quiz settings.
+1. Go to the [Connect](https://docs.revenuehunt.com/reference/quiz-builder/#connect) tab within your quiz settings.
-2. Find the Facebook Pixel section and hit **"connect."**
+2. Find the Facebook Pixel section and hit `connect`.
-3. Enter your unique Facebook Pixel ID.
+3. Enter your unique `Facebook Pixel ID`.
 If you haven’t created one already, follow [these instructions](https://www.facebook.com/business/help/952192354843755?id=1205376682832142) to create a new Pixel in Facebook.

 ## Tracking Engagement with Facebook Events Manager